What requirements must herbs and spices meet to be allowed on the European market?

 The EU regulation on microbiological criteria for foodstuffs lays down the microbiological criteria for certain micro-organisms and the rules that food business operators need to comply with.
 It does not set specific limits for herbs and spices.

-The most common type of bacterial contaminant in spices and herbs is salmonella.
+The most common type of (micro)bacterial contaminant in spices and herbs is salmonella.
 Salmonella must be completely absent in spices and herbs.
 It is usually transmitted via contaminated irrigation water, manure, hands or animals if products are dried outside.
-In 2024, almost 10% of all 277 issues reported in the RASFF database related to salmonella.
+In 2025, 6% of all 279 issues reported in the RASFF database related to salmonella (listed in Figure 1 under ‘microb’).

 Tips:

-• Heat sterilisation is a natural, chemical and radiation-free option that is popular amongst European buyers.
+- Heat sterilisation is a natural, chemical and radiation-free option popular amongst European buyers.
 Heat sterilisation equipment is quite expensive, so it might be best to use a third party.

 Plant toxins

-Plant toxins can be transmitted to spices and herbs from weeds like:
+Plant toxins can be transmitted to spices and herbs from weeds, including:

 Mycotoxins